VictorHjort/frontEnd/README.md

 You client will then switch to a lobby and the first player who joins becomes the host of the game.
 When all 3 players are connected the game can begin.

+DISCLAMER: On the question board page, only the five buttons under the first category work.
+One question per game.

 Link to github client repository: https://github.com/VictorHjort/frontEnd